 13. We are dorks in my household, so I have to ask, what is your favorite nerdy movie or book?

 Harry Potter series (books and movies)…if that’s considered dorky.
 I view it as a mastery of creativity and success story, though.
 (I mean JK Rowling, not Harry Potter).

 What Did I Learn About How to Make Money Blogging from Debbie Gartner?

 Debbie is a very talented blogger.
-She’s been blogging for 9 years, so she definitely has her blogging skills down, but once she learned how to make money blogging, that was a game-changer.
+She’s been blogging for 9 years, so she definitely has her blogging skills down, but once she learned how to make money blogging, it changed her life!

 My takeaways from Debbie are: